 Project Resource Organisation Management and Planning Techniques

-A project management method developed by Simpact Systems Ltd., PROMPTII was a response to an outcry that computer projects were overrunning on time estimated for completion and original budgets as set out in feasibility studies.
+A project management method developed by Simpact Systems Ltd., PROMPTII, was a response to the outcry that many computer projects were overrunning on time estimated for completion and original budgets as set out in feasibility studies.
 It was not unusual to experience factors of double, treble or even ten-times the original estimates.
-PROMPTII was an attempt to set down guidelines for the stage flow of a computer project as follows:
+PROMPTII was trying to set down guidelines for the stage flow of a computer project as follows:

-- Specification Stage: the development of the user specification.
+- Specification Stage: development of the user specification.